carlossantillana/ndn-drop/tools/chunks/README.md

     available as NDN Data segments.
 It appends version and segment number components to the specified name, according to the
     [NDN naming conventions](http://named-data.net/publications/techreports/ndn-tr-22-ndn-memo-naming-conventions/).

+  * **crypto** is a decrytpion program that reads a file, replaces it with a decrypted version of that file.

 ## Version discovery in ndndropretrieve